armory/docs/content/en/docs/installation/guide/air-gapped/ag-operator.md

 * You are familiar with the [Armory Operator]({{< ref "armory-operator" >}}) and [configuring Armory Enterprise using Kustomize patches]({{< ref "op-config-kustomize" >}}).
 * You have read the [introduction]({{< ref "air-gapped" >}}) to air-gapped environments.
 * You have public internet access.
-* You have admin access to your Kubernetes cluster.
+* You have administrator access to your Kubernetes cluster.
 * You have created two namespaces in Kubernetes: `spinnaker` and `spinnaker-operator`.
 * You have access to a private Docker registry with credentials to push images.
 * You have installed the [AWS CLI](https://aws.amazon.com/cli/).